camunda/camunda-docs-cawemo/content/technical-guide/integrations/engine.md

 # Installation

+The latest version of this plugin is {{< integrationVersion >}} and can be installed either as a Maven dependency or as a JAR file.

 ## As Maven dependency

 The simplest way to install this plugin is by adding a dependency to your pom.xml: